nilutz/Connectfour/README.md

 * cd to folder one before connectfour and run buildozer osx release
 * use provided buildozer.spec
-* if builddir error: change osx.py in buildozer from builddir to build_dir ...pullrequest!
+* if builddir error: change osx.py in buildozer from builddir to build_dir (pullrequest is merged)
 * if venv error try downgrading to python 2.7.9

 =========